fluent/fluent-bit-docs/administration/configuring-fluent-bit/classic-mode/format-schema.md

 # Formats and Schema

 Fluent Bit might optionally use a configuration file to define how the service will behave.
-Starting in Fluent Bit 1.9, it supports yaml format plus the usual plain text.

 Before proceeding we need to understand how the configuration schema works.